We tested and ranked the 10 best AI agent builders of 2026 on ease of use, price, and power. See which one fits your team.

 Gumloop

-Gumloop is an AI agent platform where teams build, deploy, and manage specialized agents using a visual canvas.
-Gumloop lets you drag, drop, and connect modular nodes to orchestrate multi-agent workflows for sales, support, data analysis, and operations.
-It includes built-in access to multiple AI models (OpenAI, Anthropic, Gemini, DeepSeek, and more), plus features like MCP nodes, custom nodes, and a Workflow Builder Agent.
-Gumloop also emphasizes their security for enterprise customers.
+Gumloop is a no-code AI automation platform that enables teams to build, deploy, and manage specialized AI agents using a visual canvas.
+It lets users easily drag, drop, and connect modular nodes to orchestrate multi-agent workflows for functions like sales, support, and data analysis.
+The platform provides built-in access to multiple leading AI models without vendor lock-in and features native workspace integrations, MCP server support, and enterprise-grade security.

 Product details